 Becoming Beloved, believing it and living it—that is our truest calling.

 Oh what a joy it is!

 Earth has no higher bliss.

 I’m an over thinker and incessant seeker.
 I’m grateful for God’s grace.
-This is a quiet, contemplative blog.
-I write poetry, and essays and offer my photographs.
+I write poetic thoughts and offer original photographs.